RolfCloud42/AzureMCTHelper/README.md

 ### Defaults section

-In the defaults section you pre-configure values to become values of variables used in the script.
+In the defaults section, pre-configure values to become values of variables used in the script.

 In case you do not want to use the settings.json file you can set default values for the needed variables in the actual script file.
 These are the variables you need to fill with your own values: